axieinfinity/ronin-documentation/docs/node-operators/setup/mainnet/combined.md

 7. Start the node:

   ```
-  cd ~/ronin-bridge && docker-compose up -d
+  cd ~/ronin && docker-compose up -d
   ```

   This command pulls a Ronin node image, a bridge image, a Postgres database, and starts the services you defined.

 8. After a few minutes, go to the [stats page](https://stats.roninchain.com/) to check the status of your node.
 If it's green, the node is connected and up to date with the network.

-9. Review the log for the bridge and the validator node (the node should sync to the latest block for making the bridge work).
+9. Review the log for the validator and the bridge (the node should sync to the latest block for making the bridge work).

   ```
   docker logs node -f --tail 100